No doctor’s referral is required to make an appointment at Holloway Vision.

 Most people require a full check up every 2 years.
 This may vary depending on your individual needs.

-Holloway Vision Centre recommends that people with diabetes, contact lens wearers and those with a family history of glaucoma or macular degeneration should have annual visits to the optometrist.
+Holloway Vision recommends that people with diabetes, contact lens wearers and those with a family history of glaucoma or macular degeneration should have annual visits to the optometrist.